STEEZENS/utility-methods/README.md

 ```

 #### getRandomNumber = (min, max, decimalPoints = 0)
+Get a random number between a min and max and at an optionally given decimal point.
 ```js
 const getRandomNumber = (min, max, decimalPoints = 0) => {
     let randomNumber;